eProsima/Integration-Service-docs/README.md

 The function *create_publisher* must return a pointer to an instance of a derived class of ISPublisher, or nullptr if it has failed.
 Integration Services will deallocate these objects from memory when the bridge is stopped.

-Let's take a look to this interfaces:
+Let's take a look to these interfaces:

 	/** Base class for publishers.
 Must know how to write into the destination protocol */ class ISPublisher